-With your explicit consent, at the registration sign-up step to use any of our products and services, you are opting-in and agreeing to automated data collection from healthcare systems and other third parties.
+And with your consent, at the registration sign-up step to use any of our products and services, for data you may input manually.

 How will we use or share your data?

 The MyWay Diabetes (MWD) service focuses on holistic diabetes management.
-It is only available to patients that have given their consent and in order for MWDH Ltd to satisfy a legitimate interest in your region.
+It is available to all patients, in a region, where their GP has signed up to use this system for the relevant diabetes patients and to patients that have given their consent.
 We collect data in order to manage your account, giving you: secure access to your medical records; access to tailored education resources; and in some cases, the ability to upload results.
-Visitors to the public site (who have not logged in), have data stored on the system (basic functional cookies only unless consent is granted for opt-in Cookies which cover tracking of site use and ability to market via FaceBook), however, we do log the IP address of everyone who visits the site.
+Visitors to the public site (who have not logged in), have data stored on the system (basic functional cookies only, unless consent is granted for opt-in Cookies which cover tracking of site use and ability to market via Facebook), however, we do log the IP address of everyone who visits the site.

 The website, and/or App, does not currently allow you to share data with other users, such as a carer or family member, as a feature.
 Any data you share is done so entirely at your own risk.
 The service does not currently permit data transfers.

-- if it satisfies a legitimate interest (which is not overridden by your data protection interests), such as for research and development, to market and promote the services, and to protect our legal rights and interests.
+- to protect our legal rights and interests.
 Note, we may need to process your data to comply with a legal obligation.

 - for a specific purpose not listed within this policy, where you have given us consent to do so.
 For example, we may publish testimonials or featured customer stories to promote our services, with your permission.

-The service does not involve any automated decision making or profiling however it will provide basic lifestyle and education recommendations, based on your data record (e.g.: type of diabetes, medications).
-We intend to expand on clinical decision support functionality in the near future and will update this policy accordingly.
+The service does not involve any automated decision-making or profiling however it will provide basic lifestyle and education recommendations, based on your data record (e.g.: type of diabetes, medications).

 We follow the principle of data minimization and only collect data and information which are important and relevant to diabetes care and self-management.